Day 1 - Wednesday, 5th June 2019

 Companies taking part in the Innovation Showcase will receive nominations and votes from the Technology Assessment Group (TAG) members to win one of two BlueTech Awards: Best Technology Innovation Award and Best Market Strategy.

 17.30: Closing Food & Cocktail Reception

-After two days of intense networking and insightful discussions, this closing food &cocktail reception gives you a perfect chance to relax and connect with your peers in a casual setting.
+After a full day of intensive networking and insightful discussions this closing food & drinks reception gives you the perfect chance to relax and connect with your peers in a casual setting

 Enjoy delicious local artisan produce such as roast beef, Yorkshire pudding, quail's eggs, Scottish smoked salmon, bangers & mash, wines and local craft beers - a perfect wrap-up for the day.

 All Day: 1-1 Networking Meetings

 We emphasise the importance of networking and forging new business relationships with other attendees in a 1-to-1 setting throughout the BlueTech Forum event.
 Closer to the event you will gain access to our full delegate list so you can pre-arrange private meetings and allocate your precious time to connect with the most valuable contacts.